Stargate Finance (STG) Price Hits $0.28 on Major Exchanges

-Stargate Finance (STG) traded 2.8% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on September 11th.
-In the last seven days, Stargate Finance has traded 0.1% lower against the US dollar.
-One Stargate Finance token can now be purchased for $0.28 or 0.00000482 BTC on major exchanges.
-Stargate Finance has a market capitalization of $37.02 million and $7.48 million worth of Stargate Finance was traded on exchanges in the last 24 hours.
+Stargate Finance (STG) traded down 2.8% against the dollar during the 24-hour period ending at 20:00 PM Eastern on September 11th.
+Over the last seven days, Stargate Finance has traded 0.4% lower against the dollar.
+Stargate Finance has a market capitalization of $37.00 million and approximately $7.66 million worth of Stargate Finance was traded on exchanges in the last 24 hours.
+One Stargate Finance token can now be bought for approximately $0.28 or 0.00000483 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.